UofT-DSI/onboarding/Onboarding Documents/Session Specific/Session 2/course_descriptions_session_2.md

 - Develop an intuition around survey quality.

 **Course Delivery:**
-Instructor-led live webinars, each lasting 2.5 hours for a total of ~25 hours.
+Instructor-led live webinars.

 ### Visualization
-Technical skills in this course will focus on a step-by-step walkthrough of choosing, creating, and modifying data visualizations using ggplot.
+Regardless of the quality of your analyses and data-related findings, if you cannot effectively communicate them, their impact will be severely limited.
+Technical skills in this course topic will focus on a step-by-step walkthrough of choosing, creating and modifying data visualizations using ggplot.
+Discussions will include general design principles applicable to other data visualization software used in industry and academia (e.g., Python, Tableau, PowerBI).

+Incorporating case studies and real-world examples, the ethical components of this course topic will include:

+* ensuring reproducibility with data visualization
+* building awareness of the decision-making that goes into sharing data visually
+* addressing inequity in data visualization by focusing on accessible design.

 **Learning Outcomes:**
-- Acquire the skills to create and customize data visualizations start to finish.
+* Acquire the skills to create and customize data visualizations start to finish.
-- Gain insights into the general design principles for creating accessible/equitable data visualizations.
+* Gain insights into the general design principles for creating accessible/equitable data visualizations.
-- Develop an understanding of data visualization as purposeful/telling a story (and the ethical/professional implications).
+* Develop an understanding of data visualization as purposeful/telling a story (and the ethical/professional implications).

 **Course Delivery:**
-Instructor-led live webinars, each lasting 2.5 hours for a total of ~25 hours.
+Instructor-led live webinars.

-## Machine Learning Software Foundations Certificate Courses (following completion of foundational courses)
+## Machine Learning Skills (following completion of foundational courses)
+Participants pursuing the Machine Learning Software Foundations Certificate will complete the Machine Learning Skills course.
+Machine Learning Skills will teach the following two topics:

 ### Algorithms & Data Structures
-This course focuses on developing comfort with algorithms and data structures using Big-O notation, recursive functions, and data structures.
+There is often a need to work out which algorithm or data structure should be used given some practical situation.
+This course topic focuses on developing comfort with algorithms and data structures using Big-O notation, recursive functions, and data structures.

 **Learning Outcomes:**
 - Assess options and choices around fundamental algorithms and data structures using Big-O notation.